How does UM-Flint Emergency Alert work?

 Why does UM-Flint provide this service?

-UM-Flint Emergency Alert is part of the array of communication methods the Department of Safety and University Relations use during campus emergencies, such as our campus wide Public Address System, building emergency alarms, social networks, regular campus emails and local news media outlets.
+UM-Flint Emergency Alert is part of the array of communication methods the Department of Safety and University Communications & Marketing use during campus emergencies, such as our campus wide Public Address System, building emergency alarms, social networks, regular campus emails and local news media outlets.

 When will UM-Flint Emergency Alert be used?